rizdiaprilian/MLZoomcamp_2022/Project_1/readme.md

 ### Important Note about environment

-This project used two different environments, with most of parts were done in conda environment:
+This project used three different environments, with most of parts were done in conda environment:

-- a conda using python 3.8.12 for working on `bird_classification.ipynb`, noticing the compatibility issue of module `Keras` with `Pipfile`.
+- a conda environment using python 3.8.12 for working on `bird_classification.ipynb` in local machine, noticing the compatibility issue of module `Keras` with `Pipfile`.
+- a conda environment using python 3.9.15 for experimenting image deployment kubernetes in AWS remote.
 - a pipenv using python 3.9.13 solely for containerization of `gateway_efficient_net.py`.

 ## 2) Conversion to SavedModel

 Start with command `ipython`.
-Interactive python is launched.

-Then, write and enter each line:
+Write and enter each line:

 ```
 import tensorflow as tf